codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/conditional-logic.md

 ### Simple Conditional Example: Secret Phrase

-Let's write a program in our console that changes the output value of `"hello world"` if we type in a particular phrase.
+Let's write a program in our [starter code](https://github.com/SkillsUnion/fundamentals-starter-code) that changes the output value of `"hello world"` if we type in a particular phrase.

 ```javascript
   // Set a default value for myOutputValue